Australian Fencing Standards And Laws Explained: A Comprehensive Guide

 Pool Fencing Standards And Facts

-• Fence height: Minimum pool fence height of 1.2 m.
+• Fence height: Minimum of 1.2 m for pool fencing.

 Dividing Fence Regulations Based On State